-He shared stories about his life, his ups-and-downs, wild times, being clean, about being a terrible dad, his efforts to make up for it, his new love, and his notions about God.
-While Randy clearly did not share our faith, he was respectful, and possibly enjoyed our exuberance.
+He shared stories about his life, his ups and downs, wild times, being clean, about being a terrible dad, his efforts to make up for it, his new love, and his notions about God.
+While Randy clearly did not share our faith, he was respectful and possibly enjoyed our exuberance.

 Kari and I later talked about how we sensed a wistful affection for Christianity – an apparent value he felt he could not hold, even as much as he wished he could.
 Then again, we could have misinterpreted a camouflaged chuckle.
 Who knows.

-Randy was so keenly interested in our family, which as also surprising.
+Randy was so keenly interested in our family, which was also surprising.
 Typically, conversations with celebs are decidedly one-sided – that is, it’s all about themselves.
 I think this self-absorption is an outgrowth of a deeply ingrained paradigm that contends it’s what their fans want to hear.
 They’re simply living up to the expectation.

 This was not the case with Randy Newman.
 I got the feeling that his own voice had frequently become too exhausting for him.
 He appreciated the opportunity of an intermission.

 After discovering Kari and I were the proud parents of three children, Randy was big-eyed and interested.
-Then, out-of-the-blue, he called for his manager and then whispered in his ear.
+Then, out of the blue, he called for his manager and then whispered in his ear.

 The manager returned shortly afterward with a couple of Newman CDs and a marker.
-Randy penned a personal note to our kids one and then signed it, “You’ve Got A Friend in Me – Love, Randy Newman.”
+Randy penned a personal note to our kids and then signed it, “You’ve Got A Friend in Me – Love, Randy Newman.”
 Nice touch.